Harry-mic/SCOUT/README.md

 ## 🎁 Updates
 * 2026.01.30: We release our paper: [Language-based Trial and Error Falls Behind in the Era of Experience](https://arxiv.org/pdf/2601.21754) at arxiv and code.
-* The models and datasets are coming soon...

 ## 🚀 The SCOUT Framework